Funmbie/AfricasTalkingFirebaseUnityLibrary/README.md

 //So your game had a good run and now it has finally been deleted successfully else{Debug.Log(query);}
 ```

-ii.
-User Functions will help you in profile management.
+#### ii.
+User Functions
+These will help you in profile management.
 Ensure the users enter valid emails.
 Before submitting to the library to prevent errors.

 ##### Register a new Gamer
 This helps you create users.
 The great thing is an account created in a game can be used by another game making use of the same library.